 We have been cruising since 1998 when I won a cruise.
-We have been on 32 cruises and have three booked.
+We have been on 35 cruises and have three booked.
 We enjoy introducing new people to the cruising world.
-Our second passion in life is Renaissance Festivals.
+Our second passion in life is attending and working at Renaissance Festivals.

 Went to LA the day before and stayed on the Queen Mary over night.
 It was a great start for a cruise as it took us back to the beginning of cruising in luxury.
 The history included famous people who sailed on her, her role during the war and more.
 You get a self-guided audio tour with the booking and it is fascinating all the things the Queen Mary has been through.
 They were still working on parts of the ship.
 Evidentially she had slipped into some disrepair, but she is now looking like an old lady with stories to tell.
 Highly recommend these accommodations.